eternalodball/inscreate/README.md

 >### if you try to use it twice with same ip then ig will probably block you , use proxy to avoid it [Video demo](https://www.youtube.com/watch?v=VJAVse3qk0I)

-## Please , don't copy paste without credits
+## Please , don't copy paste without giving credits